-If you’re a student, you’ll likely have a summer job to help save money to pay for school and/or an internship to help build career connections for your future.
-But, who says you can’t have both?
+If you’re a student, you’ll likely have a part time summer job to help save money to pay for school and/or an internship to help build career connections for your future.
+Have you considered, though, that you can have both?

-Consider the following when considering your summer job options, like these companies hiring now
+Take into account the following when searching for summer job options, like these companies hiring now

 .
 Once you've chosen one, here's how to make it work for you: